 One of the main problems with lower quality dust mops is that they can breakdown faster.
 No one wants to go buy a new mop every year, but some companies put profits over their customers.
 A low-quality mop may also need the help of harsh chemicals in order to fully clean a surface.
 Not only can these chemicals be harmful to you and your family but using them can leave your floor wet instead of dry, which can cause damage.

-My advice is look for a more old-fashioned dust mop for hardwood floors.
-More traditional models tend to be made to last with a metal handle instead of plastic and a washable mop head.
+Our advice is to look for a more old-fashioned dust mop for hardwood floors.
+More traditional models tend to be made to last, unlike their modern counterparts.
 This will be overall more durable and when taken care of correctly, will last for decades.

-I think we can all agree that it’s important to reduce our environmental impact, but I think we can also agree that going green isn’t always easy.
+We can all agree that it’s important to reduce our environmental impact, but we can also agree that going green isn’t always easy.
 It can be a struggle to find the balance between eco-friendly and convenient.
 A good dust mop is both.
 Because a quality dust mop will last a lifetime, there’s less waste created by needing to buy a new one every few years.
 Good dust mops also eliminate the need for harsh dusting sprays.